Born Hammond, IN, 1972

-Wade Guyton, a 2004 grantee, is a visual artist based in New York City.
-He received his FCA grant at age 32.
-The FCA funds allowed him to experiment more freely with expensive materials such as rolls of primed linen and ink at a scale (and cost) that would have intimidated him.
+The funds from Guyton's 2004 Grants to Artists award allowed him to experiment more freely with expensive materials such as rolls of primed linen and ink at a scale and cost that previously would not have been possible.
 He credits this to having fundamentally changed the direction of his work.
-The following year, Guyton was featured in MoMA PS1’s influential Greater New York exhibition.
+The following year, Guyton was featured in MoMA PS1's Greater New York exhibition.